School aged children

 ||||||||

-Too much screen time can impact children’s health, mood, and ability to sleep well.
-When children and youth are on their devices it can get in the way of opportunities for learning, spending time with friends and family, playing and being outdoors.
-Too much screen time can impact their health, mood, and ability to sleep well.
-Recent research has shown a link between screen time and anxiety and depression in children and youth.
+When children and youth are on their devices it can get in the way of opportunities for learning, spending time with family and friends, playing, and being outdoors.
+Tips to help manage screen time

 ||||||||